yorevs/homesetup/CONTRIBUTING.md

 4. Provide a meaningful help using the [Help template](templates/txt/help.txt).
 5. Commits to the repository must follow the [commit-templates](templates/git/commits).
 6. Create a fork or branch with an adequate name.
+7. Provide/Update the handbook help for your changes.

 You can contribute in many ways: